mathmanican/testing/README.md

 Now I want to practice adding things.

 Looks like I'm getting the hang of things.
-I need to practice links now, using sphinx markup.